paulasilvatech/Mainframe-AI-Modernization/docs/12-agent-based-modernization/README.md

 Building on our comprehensive approach to mainframe modernization using Azure AI Foundry and GitHub, this chapter introduces an advanced architecture that leverages specialized AI agents to further accelerate and enhance the modernization process.
 By implementing a collaborative multi-agent system, organizations can address key challenges in mainframe modernization, including regulatory constraints, protection of intellectual property, and the preservation of institutional knowledge.

 This agent-based approach complements the tools and methodologies introduced in previous chapters, providing a powerful framework for tackling even the most complex modernization scenarios.
-Whether you're dealing with millions of lines of COBOL code or need to preserve sensitive business logic without exposing it to external systems, the agent-based architecture offers a solution tailored to enterprise requirements.
+Whether you're dealing with millions of lines of code (COBOL, PL/I, Assembler, Natural) or need to preserve sensitive business logic without exposing it to external systems, the agent-based architecture offers a solution tailored to enterprise requirements across all major mainframe platforms.

 ## 12.1 🔍 Understanding Agent-Based Modernization